MabelCXX/FourQueens/README.md

 # Stroy in Cloud

 In Story in Cloud, you play as a brave girl navigating through challenging levels.
-Use actions like jumping and attacking to overcome obstacles, defeat enemies, and ultimately rescue your soulmate trapped in the clouds.
+Use actions like jumping to overcome obstacles, avoid enemies, and ultimately rescue your soulmate trapped in the clouds.
 This game stands out for its straightforward gameplay, charming and fresh visuals, and heartwarming storyline.

 ## Requirements
 * Unity 2022.3.33.f1